-All funding for the Guidelines Program is provided by ASCO and expert panels are populated according to ASCO's Conflict of Interest Policy Implementation for Clinical Practice Guidelines.
+All funding for the Guidelines Program is provided by ASCO and expert panels are populated according to the Conflict of Interest Policy for Clinical Practice Guidelines of American Society of Clinical Oncology.
 ASCO follows guideline development procedures as outlined by the Council of Medical Specialty Societies (CMSS) and the Institute of Medicine (IOM).